Saab 9-3: Second generation (2003–2014)

 The 9-3X concept, a preview of the next-generation 9-3, premiered in January 2002 at the North American International Auto Show.
 Originally, the 9-3 was due to début with the Opel Vectra in October 2001, at the Frankfurt Motor Show, but in July 2001, it was announced that delays had forced General Motors to postpone the introduction.
 The new 9-3 was eventually launched in July 2002 for the 2003 model year.
-The convertible version of the second-generation 9-3 began with the MY04, and SportCombi with MY05.
+The convertible version of the second-generation 9-3 began with the MY04, and SportCombi with MY06.

 The new 9-3 remained an exclusively front-wheel drive powertrain at launch.
 The most significant aesthetic change from the previous generation cars was the elimination of the hatchback design.
 The second-generation 9-3 was available as a four-door saloon, an estate (introduced in late 2005 as a 2006 model, known as the SportWagon, SportCombi, or Sport-Hatch depending on the market), and a two-door convertible (introduced in 2004).
 It included Saab Active Head Restraints (SAHR II) to reduce whiplash and ReAxs, a feature of the rear suspension bushings which changes the toe angle to help reduce understeer under heavy braking.

-The new 9-3 departed from the Saab H / EcoPower engine used previously for a new 2.0 L inline-four engine Ecotec engine from General Motors' for the petrol-powered models.
-There are three different versions of the turbocharged inline-four, with the amount of turbo boost determining the power output: 1.8T (112 kW), 2.0t (131 kW) and 2.0T (157 kW).
+The new 9-3 departed from the Saab H / EcoPower engine used previously for a new 2.0 L straight-four Ecotec engine from General Motors' for the petrol-powered models.
+There are three different versions of the turbocharged inline-four, with the amount of turbo boost determining the power output: 1.8t (112 kW), 2.0t (131 kW) and 2.0T (157 kW).
 The engines were mated with a 5-speed manual transmission or a 5-speed 'Sentronic' which is a traditional automatic, not to be confused with SAAB's earlier 'Sensonic' which was a clutchless manual transmission that retained a conventional H-pattern shifter, but the clutch system was hydraulically actuated.
 In 2003 models, the standard manual transmission was a 5-speed gearbox with the 6-speed optional.
 The 6-speed manual was standard on US 2.0T (Vector) models.